sebcaux/qt-material-widgets/README.md

 ## Update

 :hatched_chick: I finally took the time to go through and clean up this code.
-The build includes an executable with a preview, and some settings to play around with for each widget. :hatched_chick:
+The build includes an executable with a preview, and some settings to play around with for each widget.

 #### Implemented components